Zank613/ced/README.md

 ## Notes
 ### Syntax highlighting
-- Even though this uses the same *highlight.syntax* file from my previous [text editor](https://github.com/Zank613/simple_editor) they use a slightly different parser.
+- Even though this uses a similar *highlight.syntax* file from my previous [text editor](https://github.com/Zank613/simple_editor) they use a slightly different parser and the file itself is altered for better syntax highlighting.

 ### [Previous editor](https://github.com/Zank613/simple_editor)
-- This editor is very similar to the previous editor, this just only a true single file and made in ANSI C.
+- This editor is very similar to the previous editor, this just only a true single file and made in C89.